cmc-corpora/proceedings-skeleton/README.md

-# 2017_proceedings
+# Pre-Conference Proceedings

-Pre-Conference Online Proceedings LaTeX skeleton
+This LaTeX skeleton was used to produce the pre-conference online proceedings: basically, it wraps the individual contributions into a single pdf document.